 Other defenses include:

 If you have been sued for debt, be proactive and seek the advice of experienced legal counsel.
 It is always wise to understand the law and the case against you.
-You may have a valid defense to any actions taken against you, but you may not know unless you speak with a bankruptcy attorney.
-Get started with a free case review today.
+You may have a valid defense to any actions taken against you, but you may not know unless you speak with an experienced bankruptcy attorney near you.